James-Durant/fisher-information/README.md

 ## About the Project
 The code, results and data for this project can be found in the [fisher-information](/fisher-information) directory.

-Please cite our paper corresponding to this repositiory if you include it in your own publications.
+Please cite our paper corresponding to this repositiory if you include it in your own publications. <br />
 Its full reference is:
-    "Durant, J. H., Wilkins, L., Butler, K., and Cooper J. F. K. (2021).
-Determining the maximum information gain and optimising experimental design in neutron reflectometry using the Fisher information. arXiv, https://arxiv.org/abs/2103.08973"
+> "Durant, J. H., Wilkins, L., Butler, K., and Cooper J. F. K. (2021). *Determining the maximum information gain and optimising experimental design in neutron reflectometry using the Fisher information*. arXiv. https://arxiv.org/abs/2103.08973"

 The figures presented in our paper are avaliable in the [figures](/figures) directory.